-It is believed that they can’t stay at one place for more than seven days that’s why they are known as the “Ahikuntikas” in Sri Lanka.
+It is believed that they can’t stay in one place for more than seven days that’s why they are known as the “Ahikuntikas” in Sri Lanka.

 Sri Lankan Gypsy Snake Charmer